- Supports VESA Display Stream Compression (DSC) and VESA Display Compression - M (VDC-M) standards

 In-sight (glass) devices

-MIPI DSI-2SM, published in January 2016, supports ultra-high definition (4K) and higher resolutions required by new and future mobile displays.
-The resolution limit depends on the available speed of the underlying MIPI physical layer.
+MIPI DSI-2SM, initially published in January 2016, supports ultra-high definition (4K and 8k) required by new and future mobile displays.
+It specifies the physical link between the chip and display in devices such as smartphones, tablets, AR/VR headsets and connected cars.

-MIPI DSI-2 supports all of the same power-saving features as its predecessor, MIPI DSI, but adds better resilience to electro-magnetic interference by introducing data scrambling.
-In addition, MIPI DSI-2 offers scalability in terms of resolution.
+MIPI DSI-2 supports all of the same power-saving features as its predecessor, MIPI DSI, but adds better resilience to electromagnetic interference by introducing data scrambling.

 Although the features of MIPI DSI-2 are quite similar to MIPI DSI, the primary difference is its support for C-PHY.
 However, it also features backward compatibility with DSI on D-PHY.
 In addition, because MIPI DSI is a mature, stable specification, future developments will be concentrated on expanding the capabilities of MIPI DSI-2.